JorisAerts/coffee-script-compiler/README.md

 <your code>
 ```
-If any circular dependency is detected, an Exception will be thrown.
+If any circular dependency is detected, an CircularDependencyException will be thrown.

 ## Goals:
 * Command-line compilation